Patrick Mahomes’ Finacée, Brittany Matthews, Models New Clothing Line In Instagram Video

 For the second ensemble, she simply added a light, lemon-colored tank top to the previously mentioned bra-and-leggings combo.
 The shirt featured an open back and a high neckline.
 Matthews placed her left hand on her waist with her right arm resting at her side as she smiled for the camera.

-In her third outfit change, Matthews appeared to be modeling the same outfit that she posted on her Instagram a few days ago.
+In her third outfit change, Matthews appeared to be modeling the same outfit that she posted on her Instagram account a few days ago.
 Her yellow, formfitting tank paired naturally with her bright orange, full length, spandex and bright white matching tennis shoes.

 She posed with her right arm extended straight into the air as the opposite hand remained on her hip.
 Matthews kicked her right foot behind her left leg momentarily as she laughed.